Anasqabbal/Inception/README.md

 the configuration options under the service tag

 ### Service
+this section it is specifies the details of the containers running on it.
 - build : wich docker file to build from like `build: ./pathToDockerfile` or you can use it in the second use like this <br>
 ```